xbeat/Machine-Learning/README.md

 Recurrent Neural Networks are a class of neural networks designed to process sequential data.
 Unlike feedforward networks, RNNs have connections that form cycles, allowing them to maintain an internal state or "memory".
 This makes them particularly well-suited for tasks involving time series, natural language processing, and other sequential data.

+## Discover Pandas UDFs in PySpark

+Introduction to Pandas UDFs in PySpark

+Pandas UDFs (User Defined Functions) in PySpark combine the flexibility of Python with the distributed computing power of Spark.
+They allow you to apply custom Python functions to large datasets efficiently, leveraging Pandas' optimized operations.

 ## Algebraic Topology Using Python

 Introduction to Algebraic Topology